NicolasGB/gitme/README.md

 ## ✨ Features

-- **Dual PR Views:** Easily switch between viewing Pull Requests requesting your review and Pull Requests assigned to you.
-- **Repository Grouping:** PRs are grouped by repository for better organization.
-- **Expand/Collapse:** Expand or collapse repository groups to focus on what matters.
-- **GitHub Integration:** Fetches real-time PR data using the GitHub API.
-- **Quick Actions:**
+- **Review Requested:** See all pull requests where your review is requested.
+- **My Pull Requests:** List all pull requests you have opened.
+- **Search:** Filter both "Review Requested" and "My Pull Requests" lists by repository name, PR ID, or PR title.
+- **PR Details:** View pull request details, including description, status, reviewers, and labels.
-  - Open PRs directly in your web browser.
+- **Actions:** Quickly open PRs in the browser or copy their URLs.
-  - Trigger a custom "review" command (e.g., open your terminal/editor in the project's local directory).
-- **Configurable:** Define which repositories to watch and customize behavior via a simple TOML configuration file.
+- **Live Updates:** Automatically refreshes PR lists to show the latest changes.
+- **Keyboard Shortcuts:** Navigate and manage PRs efficiently with customizable keyboard shortcuts.

 ## 📦 Installation